aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 }
 ```

 `options.level`: Int.
-The number indicating the level of the front-end heading element to be rendered, i.e. h1, the highest
+The number indicating the level of the front-end heading element to be rendered, i.e. 1, the highest
-and most prominent, and h6, the lowest and reserved for subheadings.
+and most prominent, and 6, the lowest and reserved for subheadings, for easy mapping to HTML.

 ### 5.1.10 Link Element